-A couple of low angle snaps taken with a zoom.
+A couple of low angle snaps using a zoom.
 And no, you're not seeing double, that duck is out of focus.
 It;s here because of that reason.
-User error happens to all of us, a typical slow shutter speed is to blame.
+User error happens to all of us, a typical slow shutter speed, is to blame.
 The snap was taken @2000 Sec instead of 4000.

 Location snaps using photo gear is far superior than narcissistic selfies.
 Most street photographers know how important it is to position themselves at the right angle for the best result.
-I was using a 28mm prime lens at this location — Kuki tribe inhabitants, Manipur state.
+I was using a 28mm prime lens at this location — tribal inhabitants, Manipur state.

 Real Travel - Truck : Cargo Vessel : Ferry Boat : Train : Bush Bus : Van : Self Drive : Motorbike : Hitchhike